 This message may contain confidential and/or privileged information and is intended only for the individual named.
 If you are not the named addresses you should not disseminate, distribute or copy this small.
 Please notify the sender immediately by email if you have received this email by mestake and delete this email from your system.
 Pound & Stewart Associates Limited may monitor, retain and/or review email.
-Email transmission cannot be guaranteed to be secure or error-free as information could be interrepted, complete, foot destroyed, enrive late or incomplete, or only invivises.
-Neither Pound & Stewart Associates Limited nor the sender, therefore, accepts sability for any errors or omissions in the contents of this message, which arise as a result of email transmission.
+Email transmission cannot be guaranteed to be secure or error-free as information could be interrepted, complete, for interesting and interrepted and interrepted for the section of the sender.
+Therefore, accepts sability for any errors or omissions in the contents of this message, which arise as a result of email transmission.

-Please consider the environment before printing this amail
+Please consider the environment before printing this email